tolauwae/phd-thesis/src/remote/remote.typ

 ==== Espruino

+==== WASM3

+==== Comparison

+=== Conformance to the WebAssembly Standard <remote:comformance-to-the-wa-standard>

+The WebAssembly working group provides a test suite for the core WebAssembly semantics#footnote[#link("https://github.com/WebAssembly/spec/tree/main/test/core")[github.com/WebAssembly/spec/tree/main/test/core]].
+These integration tests are meant to help runtime implementers verify that their implementation follows the official specifications.
+Each test contains a WebAssembly module to be loaded by the virtual machine, and a sequence of assertions to check.
+These assertions specify an action to execute on the module, and the expected result.

+We used the official specification test suites to test the WARDuino virtual machine extensively.
+Because WARDuino does no yet support the latest extending proposals, we use the 15295 tests of the latest specification test suite that only test the original core specification.
+For instance, we leave out the tests for SIMD instructions, since this proposal has not been adopted by the WARDuino virtual machine.
+Besides the official specifications, we wrote our own specification test for the WARDuino primitives and extension.
+Analogous to the official tests, we use these tests to verify that our primitives do not cause ill-formed stacks and only throw traps under the right conditions.

+=== Discussion

+The computational benchmarks in this section show that WARDuino is roughly ten times faster than the popular Espruino virtual machine.
+While IoT applications typically do not perform many computationally heavy tasks, we believe that the difference in performance for these benchmarks is significantly large enough to show that WARDuino—and WebAssembly generally—can easily outperform dynamic interpreters for high-level languages.
+At the very least, we may conclude that WARDuino is certainly fast enough for real-world IoT applications, such as those run with Espruino.
+This is further illustrated by the smart light application at the beginning of this section, which shows that WARDuino can indeed be used to program embedded devices with AssemblyScript.

+The microbenchmarks also show that WARDuino executes programs significantly slower than their native counterparts.
+The extra execution time allows us to provide the developer with the safety guarantees of WebAssembly and features such as remote debugging and over-the-air updates.
+Measurements of the WASM3 virtual machine show that WebAssembly program can run faster in WASM3 on microcontrollers than in WARDuino.
+While WARDuino has a significant overhead in speed compared to WASM3, it does manage to run with a lower memory footprint, as WASM3 is not able to run all our benchmarks without exceeding the memory limits of our microcontroller.
+Additionally, WASM3 also does not enable remote debugging and over-the-air updates.
+Nevertheless, we believe that we could use techniques from WASM3 to further improve WARDuino's performance.

+Aside from performance, we have shown that WARDuino conforms to most of the core WebAssembly specification.

 == Related Work <remote:related-work>
 WARDuino presents a WebAssembly virtual machine for microcontrollers and a collection of extensions to the WebAssembly standard.
 In this section we discuss the related work for each aspect in turn.
 We focus first on programming microcontrollers with non-WebAssembly solutions.
 Then we discuss other WebAssembly embeddings for microcontrollers.
 After this, we finish our related work by summarizing the alternative methods for handling interrupts in WebAssembly.